openid/fapi/fapi-2_0-security-profile.md

 Resource servers with the FAPI endpoints

-1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
+1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [@!RFC6750];
-1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [@!RFC6750]
+1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [@!RFC6750];
-1. shall verify the validity, integrity, expiration and revocation status of access tokens
+1. shall verify the validity, integrity, expiration and revocation status of access tokens;
-1. shall verify that the authorization represented by the access token is sufficient for the requested resource access and otherwise return errors as in section 3.1 of [@!RFC6750]
+1. shall verify that the authorization represented by the access token is sufficient for the requested resource access and otherwise return errors as in Section 3.1 of [@!RFC6750];
-1. shall support and verify sender-constrained access tokens using one of the following methods:
+1. shall support and verify sender-constrained access tokens using one or both of the following methods:
-    -  MTLS as described in [@!RFC8705]
+    -  MTLS as described in [@!RFC8705], or
-    -  DPoP as described in [@!I-D.ietf-oauth-dpop]
+    -  DPoP as described in [@!I-D.ietf-oauth-dpop].

 ## Cryptography and Secrets